-Office Consolidation June 2014
+Office Consolidation May 2018

+Prepared by:

+City Planning Branch

-Prepared by: Planning and Policy Services Branch Planning and Development Department City of Edmonton
+Urban Form and Corporate Strategic Development Department

+City of Edmonton

 The Castle Downs Outline Plan (Baranow Area) was approved by a resolution of Council in October 12, 1977.
-In May 2011, this document was consolidated by virtue of the incorporation of the following amendments to the original Plan.
+In May 2018, this document was consolidated by virtue of the incorporation of the following amendments to the original Plan.
 This Plan is an amendment to the Castle Downs Outline Plan, approved by a resolution of Council on January 10, 1972.

-October 12, 1977 Approved by Resolution (to adopt the Castle Downs Outline Plan Amendment) January 24, 1984 Approved by Resolution (to redesignate a site in the northern portion of the plan area from Industrial Business to Commercial and Industrial Business uses) June 17, 1993 Approved by Resolution (to redesignate a parcel in the northern portion of the plan area from Industrial Business/Commercial to Low and Medium Density Residential) May 10, 1999 Approved by Resolution (to redesignate a parcel in the southern portion of the plan area from Business Industrial to Medium Density Residential/Religious Assembly) May 22, 2002 Approved by Resolution (to redesignate a parcel in the northern portion of the plan from Low Density Residential to Medium Density Residential) February 13, 2003 Approved by Resolution (to redesignate a parcel in the southern portion of the plan from Business Industrial to Medium Density Residential) October 16, 2003 Approved by Resolution (to redesignate the central portion of the plan area from Business Industrial to Low Density Residential, Row Housing, low Rise Apartments, Commercial, Institutional, and Park Uses, and from Park Use to Public Utility Use) August 25, 2004 Approved by Resolution (to redesignate parcels south of 142 Avenue from Business Industrial to Commercial and Medium Density Residential Uses) March 23, 2006 Approved by Resolution (to redesignate the site immediately south of 148 Avenue and east of 127 Street from Commercial and Row Housing to Urban Services uses) September 5, 2007 Amended by Resolution (to redesignate the site located at the northeast corner of the intersection of 127 Street and 142 Avenue from Business Industrial to Commercial and Low Rise Apartment uses) September 10, 2007 Amended by Resolution (to redesignate the site located at the east side of 127 Street and south of 148 Avenue from Commercial to Low Rise Apartment uses) March 23, 2010 Amended by Resolution (to redesignate 4 lots on the east side of 125 Street, south of 151 Avenue, from Low Density Residential uses to Row Housing uses) May 2, 2011 Amended by Resolution (to redesignate the site located on the west side of 125 Street, north of 148 Avenue, from Low Density Residential uses to Direct Control (Medium Density Residential) uses, and to update the Land Use Statistics to conform with the 2010 Terms of Reference for the Preparation and Amendment of Neighbourhood Structure Plans) May 30, 2011 Amended by Resolution (to redesignate the site located at the north west corner of 148 Avenue and 125 Street, from Low Density Residential uses to Low Rise Apartment uses) April 14, 2014 Amended by Resolution (to redesignate the site located between 145 Avenue NW and 148 Avenue NW, east of 125 Street NW, from Low Density Residential uses to Row Housing uses)
+October 12, 1977 Approved by Resolution (to adopt the Castle Downs Outline Plan Amendment) January 24, 1984 Approved by Resolution (to redesignate a site in the northern portion of the plan area from Industrial Business to Commercial and Industrial Business uses) June 17, 1993 Approved by Resolution (to redesignate a parcel in the northern portion of the plan area from Industrial Business/Commercial to Low and Medium Density Residential) May 10, 1999 Approved by Resolution (to redesignate a parcel in the southern portion of the plan area from Business Industrial to Medium Density Residential/Religious Assembly) May 22, 2002 Approved by Resolution (to redesignate a parcel in the northern portion of the plan from Low Density Residential to Medium Density Residential) February 13, 2003 Approved by Resolution (to redesignate a parcel in the southern portion of the plan from Business Industrial to Medium Density Residential) October 16, 2003 Approved by Resolution (to redesignate the central portion of the plan area from Business Industrial to Low Density Residential, Row Housing, low Rise Apartments, Commercial, Institutional, and Park Uses, and from Park Use to Public Utility Use) August 25, 2004 Approved by Resolution (to redesignate parcels south of 142 Avenue from Business Industrial to Commercial and Medium Density Residential Uses) March 23, 2006 Approved by Resolution (to redesignate the site immediately south of 148 Avenue and east of 127 Street from Commercial and Row Housing to Urban Services uses) September 5, 2007 Amended by Resolution (to redesignate the site located at the northeast corner of the intersection of 127 Street and 142 Avenue from Business Industrial to Commercial and Low Rise Apartment uses) September 10, 2007 Amended by Resolution (to redesignate the site located at the east side of 127 Street and south of 148 Avenue from Commercial to Low Rise Apartment uses) March 23, 2010 Amended by Resolution (to redesignate 4 lots on the east side of 125 Street, south of 151 Avenue, from Low Density Residential uses to Row Housing uses) May 2, 2011 Amended by Resolution (to redesignate the site located on the west side of 125 Street, north of 148 Avenue, from Low Density Residential uses to Direct Control (Medium Density Residential) uses, and to update the Land Use Statistics to conform with the 2010 Terms of Reference for the Preparation and Amendment of Neighbourhood Structure Plans) May 30, 2011 Amended by Resolution (to redesignate the site located at the north west corner of 148 Avenue and 125 Street, from Low Density Residential uses to Low Rise Apartment uses) April 14, 2014 Amended by Resolution (to redesignate the site located between 145 Avenue NW and 148 Avenue NW, east of 125 Street NW, from Low Density Residential uses to Row Housing uses) March 19, 2018 Amended by Resolution (to redesignate the site located between 140 Avenue NW and 137 Avenue NW, west of 123 Street NW, from Shopping Centre Zone uses to Low Rise Apartment Zone uses)